MassDotMoney/nested-ledger-plugin/README.md

 Both are summed into `msg->screenIndex` which is used to scroll through screens.

-## Further modifications:
+## Advanced modifications:

-Deeper modifications require a better understanding of the plugin worflow, mostly adding/removing selector method ID's, appropriately parsing in `./src/provide_parameter.c` and modifiying screen count and display strings.
+Advanced modifications require a better understanding of the plugin worflow, mostly adding/removing selector method ID's, appropriately parsing in `./src/provide_parameter.c` and correctly intializing the plugin.

 # Deployment

-Visit this [page](https://developers.ledger.com/docs/nano-app/requirements-intro/) to make sure the plugin meets the standards and you have completed all the steps.
+Visit this [page](https://developers.ledger.com/docs/nano-app/requirements-intro/) to make sure the plugin meets the standards and you have completed all the steps necessary for deployment.